Guide to grammar schools and the Secondary Transfer Test

 View further information about requesting adjustments to the secondary transfer test [PDF, 206 KB].

 When considering a request for adjustments, we look for evidence from your child's current school to show how they change the delivery of the normal day-to-day curriculum to meet your child’s particular needs.
 We also look for other professional evidence to support your request.
 For this reason, we will contact your child's headteacher for further information.

 We cannot offer extra marks to compensate for any special needs your child may have.
 This is because each child's case is different.
 It is impossible to say exactly how many marks would be appropriate.
 If we decide that your child:

 - is disabled within the terms of the Equality Act (2010), or

 - has a disability that will have a clear impact in relation to the format of the test,

 We offer appropriate and reasonable special arrangements to make the test as accessible as possible.

-Please be aware that in many cases, if adjustments are agreed, this may mean that you child may need to sit the test alone or be tested on a different day so please bear this mind when considering whether to apply for adjustments.
+In many cases, if adjustments are agreed, this may mean that you child may need to sit the test alone or be tested on a different day so bear this mind when considering whether to apply for adjustments.